Overview of Temporomandibular Disorders (TMDs)

 The Temporomandibular Joint

-The joint is formed by the mandibular condyle and the glenoid fossa of the temporal bone; a fibrocartilaginous articular disk functions as a cushion between the joint surfaces.
+The joint is formed by the mandibular condyle and the glenoid fossa of the temporal bone; a fibrocartilaginous articular disc functions as a cushion between the joint surfaces.

 Diagnosis of Temporomandibular Disorders

 Disorders of the temporomandibular joint (TMJ) must be distinguished from the many conditions that mimic them (see table Some Conditions That Mimic Temporomandibular Disorders).
-Pain exacerbated by finger pressure on the joint when the mouth is opened implicates the TMJ.
+Pain exacerbated by finger pressure on the joint when the mouth is opened implicates a TMJ disorder.

 Table